michieltjampens/dcafs/docs/drawio/taskblocks.md

 - **Outgoing Arrow**: Labeled `next` (or `pass`,`ok`), leading to the next block in the route.
 - **Incoming Arrow**: From another task block, triggers the timer.
 Successive triggers are ignored by default.
 - **Required properties:**
-    - `dcafstype`: Must be `clockblock` for it to be processed as a Time Block.
+    - `dcafstype`: Must be `clockblock` for it to be processed as a Clock Block.
     - `time`: Defines the time of day in **UTC** (24-hour format HH:MM, e.g., 14:30).
     - `localtime`: Time of day in **system local time** (same format)
 - **Optional Properties:**